Rodriguez001/promoweb/docs/diagrammes-uml.md

     participant Cron as Cron Job
     participant A as API (FastAPI)
     participant GM as Google Merchant
-    parameter FX as Forex API
+    participant FX as Forex API
     participant DB as PostgreSQL
     participant Cache as Redis